wx.html.HtmlTag¶

 Returns

-if this tag is paired with ending tag,False
+Trueif this tag is paired with ending tag,Falseotherwise.See the example of HTML document:

 <html><body> Hello<p> How are you? <p align=center>This is centered...</p> Oops<br>Oooops! </body></html>